erwint/nameof_gen/README.md

 ## Requirements

 - Dart SDK: >=2.16.0 <4.0.0
-- Dart analyzer: 7.7.0 - 8.1.x (compatible with reflectable and other packages)
+- Dart analyzer: >=8.1.1 <9.0.0
+- build: ^4.0.0
+- source_gen: ^4.0.0
-- build_runner: >=2.4.0 (compatible with both legacy and modern build systems)
+- build_runner: >=2.4.0 <3.0.0

 ## Compatibility

-This package is designed to work alongside other popular code generation packages:

-- **✅ reflectable**: Compatible with `build: ^2.4.0` constraint
+This package uses modern build dependencies and requires:

-- **✅ json_annotation + json_serializable**: Works with shared analyzer versions
+- **analyzer 8.1.1+**: Requires packages compatible with analyzer 8.x-9.x
-- **✅ Modern build tools**: Supports both build 2.4.x and 4.x ecosystems

-The flexible dependency constraints ensure compatibility without forcing upgrades of your existing packages.
+- **build 4.x**: Uses the latest build system APIs
+- **source_gen 4.x**: Modern source generation support

+**Note:** This version requires analyzer 8.1.1+ and is not compatible with older packages that depend on analyzer 7.x or earlier (such as older versions of reflectable).
+Ensure your other code generation dependencies support analyzer 8.x+ before upgrading.

 ## Attribution